ocaml/ocaml.org/data/workflows/en/10_setup_vscode.md

 > **TL;DR**
 >
-> Install the VSCode extension `ocamllabs.ocaml-platform` and the pacakges `ocaml-lsp-server ocamlformat` in your opam switch.
+> Install the VSCode extension `ocamllabs.ocaml-platform` and the packages `ocaml-lsp-server ocamlformat` in your opam switch.

 The official OCaml extension for VSCode is https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform.